 What is ILGA-Europe

-ILGA-Europe is a driving force for political, legal and social change at European level.
+ILGA-Europe are a driving force for political, legal and social change in Europe and Central Asia.
 Our vision is of a world where dignity, freedoms and full enjoyment of human rights are protected and ensured to everyone regardless of their actual or perceived sexual orientation, gender identity, gender expression and sex characteristics.

-ILGA-Europe - the European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) – is an international non-governmental umbrella organisation bringing together 490 organisations from 45 European countries.
-ILGA-Europe was established as a separate region of ILGA and an independent legal entity in 1996.
+ILGA-Europe are an independent, international non-governmental umbrella organisation bringing together over 600 organisations from 54 countries in Europe and Central Asia.
+We are part of the wider international ILGA organisation, but ILGA-Europe were established as a separate region of ILGA and an independent legal entity in 1996.
 ILGA itself was created in 1978.

-The two main pillars of ILGA-Europe’s work are:
+The three main pillars of ILGA-Europe work are:

 1. advocating for human rights and equality for LGBTI people at European level, before organisations such as the European Union, the Council of Europe and the Organization for Security and Co-operation in Europe (OSCE) in particular in relation to asylum, hate crime and hate speech, education, employment, family, freedom of assembly, association and expression, health , legal gender recognition and bodily integrity.
 Read more about our advocacy work here.

-2. strengthening the European LGBTI movement by providing training and support to its member organisations and other LGBTI groups on advocacy, fundraising, organisational development and strategic communications and much more.
+3. strengthening the LGBTI movement in Europe and Central Asia by providing training and support to its member organisations and other LGBTI groups on advocacy, fundraising, organisational development and strategic communications and much more.
 Read about our work supporting the LGBTI movement.